pnp/blog/content/post/learn-microsoft-graph-toolkit-interactively-with-a-code-tour.md

 Using [Microsoft Graph
 Toolkit](https://docs.microsoft.com/graph/toolkit/overview?WT.mc_id=m365-33009-wmastyka)
 is the easiest way to connect your app to Microsoft 365.
-Toolkit\'s components help you retrieve relevant data from Microsoft 365 and show it in your app in [any way you want](https://docs.microsoft.com/graph/toolkit/customize-components/templates?WT.mc_id=m365-33009-wmastyka).
+Toolkit's components help you retrieve relevant data from Microsoft 365 and show it in your app in [any way you want](https://docs.microsoft.com/graph/toolkit/customize-components/templates?WT.mc_id=m365-33009-wmastyka).
-And with toolkit\'s [authentication providers](https://docs.microsoft.com/graph/toolkit/providers/providers?WT.mc_id=m365-33009-wmastyka),
-setting up auth is a matter of adding a few lines of code.
+And with toolkit's [authentication providers](https://docs.microsoft.com/graph/toolkit/providers/providers?WT.mc_id=m365-33009-wmastyka), setting up auth is a matter of adding a few lines of code.
 Never again fiddle with setting up a login, handling access tokens, building web